highcharts/highcharts/docs/getting-started/install-from-npm.md

 Installing with NPM
 ===

-The official npm package contains Highcharts, Highcharts Stock and Highcharts Maps plus all modules.
+The official npm package contains Highcharts, including the Stock, Maps and Gantt packages, plus all modules.
 Start by installing Highcharts as a node module and save it as a dependency in your package.json:

 `npm install highcharts --save`